-Moreover, the contingency plans and facilities that we have in place may be insufficient to prevent a disruption in the infrastructure that supports our business and the communities in which we are located from having an adverse effect on our ability to conduct business.
+If a major disruptive event occurs, the contingency plans and facilities that we have in place may be insufficient to prevent an adverse effect on our ability to conduct business, which could lead to financial losses.
 Substantially all of our senior management and investment personnel work out of our offices in the Washington, DC metropolitan area.
-If a disruption occurs and our senior management or other employees are unable to occupy our offices, communicate with other personnel or travel to other locations, our ability to conduct our business operations, including our ability to communicate with other personnel or with our lenders and servicers, may suffer, and we may not be successful in implementing contingency plans that depend on communication or travel.
+If a disruption occurs and our senior management or other employees are unable to occupy our offices, communicate with other personnel or travel to other locations, our ability to interact with each other and with our customers may suffer, and we may not be successful in implementing contingency plans that depend on communication or travel.
+If our contingency plans are not successfully implemented, there could be a material adverse effect on our business, results of operations, financial condition, liquidity and net worth.